I am torn about social media.

 On the other hand, social media can become almost an addiction to public approval.
 There is a high when many ‘like’ or ‘share’ your art but a much more powerful low when there is no reaction at all.
-It is this up-and-down emotional impact which can make social media so damaging, especially to an aspiring artist.
+It is this up-and-down emotional impact that can make social media so damaging, especially to an aspiring artist.

-At the end of the day, as an artist you have one goal really.
+At the end of the day, as an artist, you have one goal really.
 To create great art.
 Everything else should fall second to this.

 Sure, social media does provide an amazing opportunity for exposure.
-However you need to think of it as a platform which can enhance and compliment you, rather than a platform which can make you a successful artist.
+However, you need to think of it as a platform which can enhance and compliment you, rather than a platform which can make you a successful artist.

 If you are an amazing artist, then social media is a fantastic opportunity for you.
 You can use it to reach millions around the world.
 This just was not an option before social media.
-Even the great artists of history would have had little reach compared to even the mildly successful artists of current day.
+Even the great artists of history would have had little reach compared to even the mildly successful artists of the current day.

 But do not make the mistake of thinking these artists are successful because of social media.
 They are successful artists who have used social media to enhance their reach.